minlanyu/cs243-site/infra.md

 - Terminate them when you are sure you are done with your instance (disk storage also costs something, and can be significant if you have a large disk footprint).

 ## Quota Request
 Your AWS account has default quotas, but you can request a quota increase, such as access to more GPU instances, through one of following options.
 Increases are not granted immediately.
 It might take a couple of days for your increase to take effect.
 (From last year's experiences, AWS could delay weeks to approve new users)

 - Open the [Service Quotas console](https://console.aws.amazon.com/servicequotas/home).
 In the navigation pane, choose **AWS services**.
 Select a service, select a quota, and follow the directions to [request a quota increase](https://docs.aws.amazon.com/servicequotas/latest/userguide/request-quota-increase.html).
 - Use the [request-service-quota-increase](https://docs.aws.amazon.com/cli/latest/reference/service-quotas/request-service-quota-increase.html) AWS CLI command.
 If a service is not yet available in Service Quotas, create a [service limit increase case](https://support.console.aws.amazon.com/support/home#/case/create?issueType=service-limit-increase) using the AWS Support Center Console.

+Here's the recommended quota request from TFs if you don't know what you need for your project yet:
+- All Standard (A, C, D, H, I, M, R, T, Z) Spot Instance Requests: Default limit 5 ==> 100
+- All G and VT Spot Instance Requests: Default limit 0 ==> 20
+- All P Spot Instance Requests: Default limit 0 ==> 20

 ## Security Group
 The first thing that you'll want to do after logging into your AWS account is to create a security group.
 These security groups control which traffic is allowed between your AWS EC2 instances, so in order to do distributed training, we'll need to allow TCP connections between instances.